Vegan protein powder vs. whey: The eternal battle for first place

 • disgusting

-• loaded with artificial flavors and additives such as sweeteners and anti-caking agents
+• packed with flavorings and artificial additives such as sweeteners and anti-caking agents

-So we thought: let’s just make our own!
-Many hours, days, weeks, and months later: our vegan protein powder was born.
+So we thought: Let's just make our own!
+And many hours, days, weeks, months later: Our vegan protein powder.

 %-product_content-%